 Each case provides background information about the organization; the particular work-life balance arrangement being highlighted; the outcomes of using the arrangement; the future of the arrangement in the organization; and learning points.
-The company's Web site address is provided in each case, should you wish to seek more general information about the organization.
+The company's Web site address is provided in each case, should students wish to seek more general information about the organization.
 Discussion questions are included at the end of each case study.
-Your instructor will either assign small groups of students to discuss, or use for a plenary class discussion.
+These questions can be assigned to small groups of students to discuss, or used for a plenary class discussion.